TerminusDB

 TerminusDB is an open source knowledge graph and document store.
 It is used to build versioned data products.
 It is a native revision control database that is architecturally similar to Git.
 It is listed on DB-Engines.

 TerminusDB provides a document API for building via the JSON exchange format.
-It implements both GraphQL and a datalog variant called WOQL. is a cloud self-serve content and data platform built on TerminusDB.
+It implements both GraphQL and a datalog variant called WOQL.

 TerminusDB is available under the Apache 2.0 license.
 TerminusDB is implemented in Prolog and Rust.

 History

 TerminusDB was founded in Dublin, Ireland.
 Starting in Trinity College Dublin, the development team behind TerminusDB ran the Horizon 2020 project ALIGNED that worked from February 2015 to January 2018.
 An open-access e-book entitled Engineering Agile Big-Data Systems was published on completion of the ALIGNED project.

 Version 1.0 was released in October 2019.
 TerminusDB was first released under the GPLv3 license with the client libraries released with the Apache 2 license.
 With v4.0, which was released in December 2020, TerminusDB switched to the Apache 2.0 license.
 The shift was discussed extensively.